Domain Generalization via Inference-time Label-Preserving Target Projections: Prior Work

 All of the above methods require domain labels, which might not always be viable. \cite{carlucci2019domain} aim to solve the problem of DG without domain labels by learning an auxiliary task of solving jigsaw puzzles.
 The idea is that features learned from such an auxiliary task will be invariant of the domains. \cite{matsuura2020domain} first assigns pseudo-labels inferred by clustering the domain discriminative features.
-They train a domain classifier against these pseudo-labels, which is further used to adversarially train a domain-invariant feature extractor. \cite{motiian2017unified} use a semantic alignment loss as an additional regularizer while training the classifier for domain invarient feature learning. \cite{huang2020self} iteratively locate dominant features activated on the training data using layer gradients, and learn useful features by self-challenging. \cite{wang2020learning} learn how to generalize across domains by simultaneously providing extrinsic supervision in the form of a metric learning task and intrinsic supervision in terms of a self-supervised auxiliary task
+They train a domain classifier against these pseudo-labels, which is further used to adversarially train a domain-invariant feature extractor. \cite{motiian2017unified} use a semantic alignment loss as an additional regularizer while training the classifier for domain invarient feature learning. \cite{huang2020self} iteratively locate dominant features activated on the training data using layer gradients, and learn useful features by self-challenging. \cite{wang2020learning} learn how to generalize across domains by simultaneously providing extrinsic supervision in the form of a metric learning task and intrinsic supervision in terms of a self-supervised auxiliary task.
+The most similar method to our own is \cite{sun2020test} in that they also run an inference-time procedure.
+However, unlike our method, they use the test sample for updating model parameters.